Updated and relevant for 2020/21

 Avoid tax when incorporating — step by step guide

-If your property income is the most significant income for you and your spouse then you can incorporate your business without incurring huge tax bills, but to benefit from the CGT and SDLT savings you will need to:
+If your property income is the most significant income for you and your spouse.
+You can incorporate your business without incurring huge tax bills.
+To benefit from the CGT and SDLT savings you will need to:

 - Create a partnership between you and your spouse through HMRC

-- Submit your self assessments in the most tax-efficient way by allocating the majority of the income to the lowest rate taxpayer for two to three years
+- Submit your self assessments in the most tax-efficient way by allocating the majority of the income to the lowest rate taxpayer for three years

 - After two to three years set up a limited company with the support of a lawyer to incorporate your properties into the limited company